z-adams/Tutorials/Pointers/pointers.md

 ```

 `main()` contains several local variables, `a`, `c`, and `b`.
 These variables
-essentially constitute `main()`'s "scratchpad" which is what the programmer uses
+essentially constitute `main()`'s "scratchpad" which is where the programmer
-to organize the data needed by the program to do its job.
+stores data needed by the function to do its job.
 This scratchpad, which
 we call "local memory" (as in, local to the function) needs to live somewhere in
 memory, so that we can keep track of this data.